JetBrains/resharper-devguide/Plugins/ProjectSetup.md

 *This issue concerns plugin developers who use a license file (licenses.licx) in their plugin project.* Since the license compiler (`LC.EXE`) takes as parameters the full path of each assembly reference, you may run into an exception if the sum total of all reference paths exceeds 32000 characters.
 Possible workarounds for this issue are:
     * Install the ReSharper SDK into a path that is as short as possible; or
     * Create your own `.Target` files, removing some of the entries that your plugin does not require.

-### Debugging Issues

-Some users of the SDK under Visual Studio 2010 might have problems with debugging their plugins.
-This is typically manifested by the fact that the plugin works and the breakpoints appear ‘healthy’ but do not fire.
-This issue appears due to a known Visual Studio bug that will not be fixed in VS2010.
-As a result, the recommended workaround for plugin developers experiencing this problem is to start up the additional instance of VS without debugging, and then using *Debug | Attach to Process…* to attach the correct CLR debugger manually.
-In this case, breakpoints should trigger correctly.

-### Slow debugging

-Using F5 to start a debug session can sometimes result in very slow debugging.
-It is not clear why this is - perhaps because JIT optimisations are disabled when an application is launched under a debugger.
-In this circumstance, you should start Visual Studio without debugging (Ctrl+F5), and attach to the process later.
-Performance is much improved.